MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 ##TECHNICAL DESIGN

 ###High level overview
+My visualisation is styled in the webbrowser **Firefox** zoomed at **60%**.

+* Timeline

+Click on the buttons of the timeline to explore the data over different years.

 * Calendar Heatmap

 The darkness of a day indicates the amount of incidents that occured on that particular day.
 Hover over the days to see the exact amount of incidents on that day.
 The Map of Syria will now only show the incidents that took place on that specific day.